ARTICLE CATEGORIES

 3. Over Stimulation

 Our society woefully lacks peace and calm.
-Like never before, we need to get away, find our quiet place, and let our mind (and emotions) take a break.
-Taking a mental break is so powerful that a study from Beth Israel Deaconess Medical Center has shown that meditation plays an important role in slowing the progression of Alzheimer’s and dementia!
-Researchers found that when people meditate or go to yoga at least two hours per week, they literally had less atrophy in parts of the brain and better brain connectivity than those who didn’t!
+Like never before, we need to get away, find our quiet place, and let our minds and emotions take a break.
+Taking a mental break is so powerful that a pilot study from Beth Israel Deaconess Medical Center found that mindfulness-based stress reduction may positively affect brain regions related to mild cognitive impairment and Alzheimer’s disease.
+(11)

 4. Aluminum

-Last, but not least is aluminum exposure.
-Don’t believe what the media wants to tell you: the link between aluminum intake and Alzheimer’s and cognitive decline is proven.
+Last but not least is aluminum exposure.
+Don’t ignore what the media wants to minimize: the link between aluminum intake, neurotoxicity, Alzheimer’s, and cognitive decline is supported by concerning research, even though public health agencies acknowledge that the overall evidence is still debated.

-• And, in 2016, a meta-analysis evaluating eight cohort and case-control studies (with a total of 10,567 individuals), uncovered that “Individuals chronically exposed to [aluminum] were 71% more likely to develop [Alzheimer’s disease]” (10)
+• And, in 2016, a meta-analysis evaluating eight cohort and case-control studies with a total of 10,567 individuals uncovered that “Individuals chronically exposed to [aluminum] were 71% more likely to develop [Alzheimer’s disease].”
+(14)

-The key is to avoid “chronic” aluminum exposure in your body care products (especially deodorant) and cookware, which are the most cost-effective and easier things to do.
+The key is to avoid unnecessary chronic aluminum exposure in your body care products, especially deodorant, and cookware, which are the most cost-effective and easier things to do.

 Digging Deeper into Aluminum

-The backstory behind this originated from research done 55 years ago on “tau tangles,” one of the hallmarks of Alzheimer’s disease.
+The backstory behind this originated from research done decades ago on “tau tangles,” one of the hallmarks of Alzheimer’s disease.

 Tau is a protein that helps form microtubules in the brain, which are essential for nutrient transport between nerve cells.
 In a healthy brain, tau proteins help maintain the structural integrity of the microtubules to ensure that the brain is properly “fed.”
 With Alzheimer’s patients, tau proteins collapse into clumps known as “tangles,” which will eventually starve brain cells.